Brohan7524/drug_safety_management/README.md

 `data/raw/` and skips any page already on disk, so re-running the whole pipeline doesn't re-hit the API.

-## Design decisions (for the interview)
+## Design decisions

 **Why these 6 drugs?** Humira/Adalimumab, Lipitor/Atorvastatin,
 Glucophage/Metformin, Prilosec/Omeprazole, Prozac/Fluoxetine, and
 Advil+Motrin/Ibuprofen.
-Each is a well-known brand/generic pair, and Advil+Motrin/Ibuprofen deliberately has **two** brand names for one generic substance — that's the case that actually forces you to build a many-to-one mapping instead of a simple find-and-replace.
+Each is a well-known brand/generic pair, and Advil+Motrin/Ibuprofen deliberately has **two** brand names for one generic substance — that's the case that actually forces a many-to-one mapping instead of a simple find-and-replace.

-**Why search on `medicinalproduct` instead of openFDA's own `openfda.brand_name`/`openfda.generic_name` fields?** openFDA already provides FDA-normalized name fields, but using them would defeat the point of this project — there'd be nothing left to standardize. `medicinalproduct` is the free-text field exactly as the original submitter typed it, which is where the real-world messiness actually lives.
+**Why search on `medicinalproduct` instead of openFDA's own `openfda.brand_name`/`openfda.generic_name` fields?** openFDA already provides FDA-normalized name fields, but using them would defeat the point of the project — there'd be nothing left to standardize. `medicinalproduct` is the free-text field exactly as the original submitter typed it, which is where the real-world messiness actually lives.